RaynorLEE/CATS/README.md

 ## Intruction-tuning

-Please refer to the official document of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/) for LLM supervised fine-tuning with the provided prompts.
+Please refer to the official document of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/) to conduct LLM supervised fine-tuning with the provided prompts.
 Hyper-parameters are provided in our paper.

 ## Inference